Endlessflow/Twitch-Highlight-Curator/README.md

 # Twitch Chat Analyzer and Clip Compiler
+A Twich VOD analyzer that attempts to generate a stream highlight compilation.

 ## Description
 This Node.js script is designed for educational purposes as part of a personal project.
 It automates the process of downloading, parsing, and analyzing Twitch VOD chat logs.
 Key features include: